-An easy way to enhance the style of your home and keep it safe is by installing the Schlage Camelot.
-The Schlage Camelot lock allows you to create and delete access codes making it suitable for use by friends and family.
+An easy way to enhance the style of your home and keep it safe is by installing the Schlage BE365VCAM716 Camelot deadbolt.
+The Schlage Camelot BE365VCAM716 allows you to create and delete access codes making it suitable for use by friends and family.
 In fact, it comes when pre-programmed with two access codes which makes it suitable for use as soon as it arrives.

 Besides that, it features a backlit keypad.
 The keypad design makes it an excellent choice for use in low-lit areas or at night.
 You can get the Schlage Camelot lock as the answer to a lock that is easy to install since it doesn’t call for any wiring.
 Furthermore, the Schlage Camelot lock is an excellent choice for one that is designed to fit standard doors since it comes with universal latches.

 - A low battery indicator enables you to have an idea when it is time to recharge.

 - The backlit keypad allows the user to key in the passcode in low-lit areas.